alexandre-j-dev/MDN-Mozilla-Developer-Network/Projects: Structuring planet data/README.en.md

 </ol>

-<h3>Hints and tips</h3>
+<h2>Hints and tips</h2>
 <ul>
+<li>Use the W3C HTML Checker to validate your HTML and to catch unintended mistakes.</li>
+<li>You don't need to know any CSS to do this assignment.
+You just need to put the provided CSS inside the HTML document.</li>
 <li>The first cell of the header row needs to be blank, and span two columns.</li>
 <li>The group row headings (e.g. Jovian planets) that sit to the left of the planet name row headings (e.g. Saturn) are a little tricky to sort out — you need to make sure each one spans the correct number of rows and columns.</li>
 <li>One way of associating headers with their rows/columns is a lot easier than the other way.</li>
-<li>Use the W3C HTML validator to validate your HTML.
-Award yourself bonus points if it validates.</li>
-<li>You don't need to know any CSS to do this assignment.
-You just need to put the provided CSS inside an HTML element.</li>
 </ul>

 Example: